David Pearson (racing driver): 1960s

 NASCAR banned the Mopar Hemi engine in 1965, so Petty and Pearson boycotted many races rather than compete with a non-competitive engine against Ford and Mercury drivers.
 Both competed in drag racing.
 Pearson drove a Dodge Dart station wagon nicknamed the "Cotton Picker" for Owens.
-NASCAR owner Bill France, Sr. adjusted the engine rules later in the season to bring back Mopar drivers; Petty and Pearson ended up competing in fourteen of 55 events.
+NASCAR owner Bill France Sr. adjusted the engine rules later in the season to bring back Mopar drivers; Petty and Pearson ended up competing in fourteen of 55 events.
 Pearson won two of the final 21 races (Columbia and Richmond) to finish fortieth in the season points.

 In his second full-time season, Pearson won his first of three NASCAR championships in 1966.
 He won fifteen of 49 events, which was the second most in NASCAR history at that time.
 Early in the season, Pearson won at Hickory, Columbia, Greenville-Pickens, and Winston-Salem Speedway to complete four straight victories.
 Throughout the season, Pearson won at Richmond, Dog Track Speedway, New Asheville Speedway, Smokey Mountain Raceway, the second Greenville-Pickens race, Bridgehampton Race Circuit, Fonda Speedway, Bowman Gray Stadium, and the second Richmond race.

 Pearson ran a partial season in 1967, competing in 22 of 48 races.
 He began the season racing for Cotton Owens before switching after the thirteenth race to Holman Moody.
 Pearson quit after there was a misunderstanding about who would drive the team's tow truck.
 Dodge decided to stop racing in NASCAR, so Pearson switched away from Owen's Dodges in favor of Holman Moody's Fords.
-He had two wins (Bristol, Greenville-Pickens), both for Owens, in a season that was dominated by Petty's all-time record 27 victories (including all-time record 10 straight).
+He had two wins (Bristol, Greenville-Pickens), both for Owens, in a season that was dominated by Petty's all-time record 27 victories (including all-time record ten straight).
 Pearson finished seventh in season points.

 In the second season of running the full schedule, Petty and Pearson each won 16 races during 1968; Pearson won the championship and Petty finished third.
 Pearson competed primarily for Holman-Moody, winning at Bristol, Richmond, North Wilkesboro, Asheville-Weaverville Speedway, Darlington, Beltsville Speedway, Langley Field Speedway, Charlotte, Middle Georgia Raceway, Bristol, Nashville Speedway, Columbia, Bowman-Gray, Asheville-Weaverville, Hickory, and Augusta Speedway.
 He added twelve pole positions.

 Pearson won his third and final championship in his final season running the full schedule in 1969.
 The championship tied Pearson with Lee Petty for the most championships in NASCAR history (Richard Petty, Dale Earnhardt and Jimmie Johnson hold the current record with seven titles each).
 He started out the season at the 1969 Daytona 500 by being the first driver to qualify faster than 190 miles per hour with a speed of 190.029 mph.

-In 51 starts, he had eleven wins, 42 top-fives, and 44 top-tens.
+In 51 starts, Pearson had eleven wins, 42 top-fives, and 44 top-tens.
 He earned a record $229,760 for his effort.
 Pearson completed 14,270 laps in 1969, which is the most laps ever in a NASCAR Cup season.
 He was one of eleven drivers to boycott the first race at Talladega after concerns with the tires; he rejoined the tour at the following event.